Baby Suffers Skull Fracture After Man Holding Child Tackled by Officers Following Pursuit

-A baby suffered a skull fracture after the father of the child was tackled by officers while running, following a pursuit, the LAPD said in a new video.
+A baby suffered a 'small' skull fracture after the father of the child was tackled by officers while running, following a car chase, the Los Angeles Police Department said in a new video.

-The newly released video shows the horrifying footage of the Feb.
+The newly released video shows the frightening moments of footage of the Feb.
 11 incident.

-The man holding the child, Josue Huerta, has been charged by the LA District Attorney’s office with felony child abuse, evading, possession of narcotics for sale, and misdemeanor hit-and-run.
+The baby's father, Josue Huerta, has been charged by the LA District Attorney’s office with felony child abuse, evading, possession of narcotics for sale, and misdemeanor hit-and-run.

-Feb.
-11, officers from the Newton division tried to pull over a silver Jeep with tinted windows after they noticed the man was driving erratically in the area of 55th Street and Long Beach Avenue.
-The driver, later identified by police as Huerta, took off, refusing to yield.
+Officers tried to pull over a silver Jeep with tinted windows after they noticed the man was driving erratically in the area of 55th Street and Long Beach Avenue.
+The driver, later identified by police as Huerta, took off, refusing to stop.

 The truck crashed into a flatbed, LAPD said.